-Please join us for a reading of Laura Pritchett’s newest book, Making Friends with Death, A Field Guide for Your Impending Last Breath (to be read, ideally, before it’s imminent), published by VIVA Editions in the Fall of 2017.
+Please join us for a reading of Laura Pritchett’s newest book, Making Friends with Death, A Field Guide for Your Impending Last Breath (to be read, ideally, before it’s imminent), published by VIVA Editions.
 Pritchett, well known for her novels set in the contemporary West, leaps into new and exciting territory with this nonfiction/guidebook that’s designed to get us all thinking about the inevitable—even when (and especially when) we’re young, healthy, and not under duress.

 The evening will include a short activity designed to jumpstart your exploration into making friends with the not-so-grim Grim Reaper.
 We’ll broach the sacred and the scary with warmth, humor, and a few wisdoms gleaned from years of research.
 We expect that you’ll leave thinking of death as more of a potential friend rather than a spooky stranger.
 And since we can “use death as our advisor,” it might offer a few nuggets on living our best and brightest life, too.
 We can nearly guarantee that you’ll find yourself laughing, even as you contemplate your own death.

 Bootcamp: My Life Book, My Death Prep